Rali0s/OmniX-Core/README.md

 - Ingests and analyzes local evidence into cases, incidents, reports, and run history
 - Discovers and reuses native tools like `nmap`, `tshark`, `grep`, `awk`, and `ssh`
 - Replays, diffs, reports, and explains TZE runs with persistent memory
-- Exposes a compact interactive shell with optional guarded Ollama assist
+- Exposes a compact interactive shell with optional guarded Ollama or OpenAI assist

 ## Current Status

 - `v1`: shipped
 - `v2`: deterministic TZE completion
-- `v3`: guarded Ollama-assisted shell and command routing
+- `v3`: guarded Ollama/OpenAI-assisted shell and command routing are available behind explicit assist enablement and remain deterministic-first

 Project planning and architecture tracks live in: